WuDi-ZhanShen/ScreenOff/README.md

 # ScreenOff
-An android app controling the screen to display or not display via Shizuku.
+An android app to control your Android's screen to display or not display via Shizuku.
 You can still touch the screen and playing your games (if you could play it without sight) after setting displayMode to Off.
 # How it works
-by reflecting "android.view.SurfaceControl".
-See the detailed code in Scrcpy or my "SurfaceControl.java".
+By reflecting "android.view.SurfaceControl" (the same way with Scrcpy).
+Check it in "SurfaceControl.java".